The Story of Woodloch: Part IV

 began sending their employees away for “team building” events like boat building, “Amazing Race” and marketing challenges.
 Even just a little R&R was in order after meetings concluded.

 Speaking of guests- Woodloch needed more and more room to accommodate everyone!
 Not only were more guests returning year after year, but they were arriving in bigger groups!
 What once began as mom and dad with their kids had expanded to include boyfriends, girlfriends, fiances and eventually grandchildren.
-In addition to all 65 guest homes at Woodloch Springs, Woodloch also built spacious 6 bedroom houses known as our Southwoods homes.
+In addition to all 65 vacation rentals at Woodloch Springs, Woodloch also built spacious 6 bedroom houses known as our Southwoods homes.
 They became the perfect lodging for family reunions, corporate retreats and even wedding parties.

 Perhaps the most ambitious of all of these expansion projects was Woodloch’s involvement in the creation and management of a new spa property.
 In 2003, the